soumyasrg/Maze-Solver/README.md

 # Maze Solver using Java, Java Swing, AWT

-## Objective: Shows the path from source to destination in a 2D-maze
+## Objective: used Graph DFS Algorithm to show the path from source to destination in a 2D-maze

 ## How to Run application ?